 When they return, they are asked to interpret for East Tennessee Episcopalians, along with the bishop, the actions and decisions of the convention.

-Please consult a current deputy for more information or see the official Episcopal Church web page for the General Convention.
+Click here to meet our deputies.
+Please consult a current deputy for more information about General Convention, or see the official Episcopal Church web page for the General Convention.